Secrets to a Low-Maintenance Landscape

 The Power of Simplification

-For those aiming for a truly low-maintenance approach, the key lies in minimizing the variety of plantings.
+For those aiming for a truly low-maintenance approach, the key lies in minimising the variety of plantings.

-In modern landscape design, we prioritize dwarf varieties of shrubs, trees, and perennials, significantly reducing the care they demand.
-In our approach, we typically incorporate 5-10 types of plants at most.
+In modern landscape design, we prioritise dwarf varieties of shrubs, trees, and perennials, significantly reducing the care they demand.
+In our approach, we typically incorporate 5-10 plant types at most.
 This strategic simplification translates to fewer plants to master in terms of care.

 It's not uncommon for clients to express a desire for low maintenance while simultaneously insisting on a landscape devoid of grass and filled with extensive planting beds.
-However, it's essential to recognize that numerous planting beds equate to more time spent on knees or crouched over weeding.
+However, it's essential to recognise that numerous planting beds mean more time spent on the knees or crouched over weeding.
 To counteract this, we implement shredded bark mulch in all our planting installations, effectively reducing weeding efforts by about 90%.
-Moreover, planting beds often necessitate cutting down herbaceous perennials or ornamental grasses to the ground before winter or spring, emphasizing the need to minimize the number of gardens.
+Moreover, planting beds often necessitate cutting down herbaceous perennials or ornamental grasses to the ground before winter or spring, emphasising the need to minimise the number of gardens.

 The Low-Maintenance Approach